 The Anderson Center maintains an active community and student rental program that includes its three theaters: Osterhout Concert Theater, Chamber Hall and Watters Theater.
 In addition, it supports the academic mission of both the music and theatre departments.
-To check availability, contact Marnie Wrighter at 607-777-5802 or wrighter@binghamton.edu. http://www.binghamton.edu/anderson-center/
+To check availability, contact Marnie Wrighter at 607-777-5802 or wrighter@binghamton.edu or check the Anderson Center website.

 The Events Center, which is the premier multi-purpose facility of its kind in the state, and the West Gymnasium are home to Binghamton University's NCAA Division I athletic programs.
 Demand for use of these spaces is high, but when facility schedules permit, outside organizations may rent spaces within these buildings.
-To check availability, contact Ze Zeon at 607-777-9366. http://www.binghamton.edu/events-center/
+To check availability, contact Ze Zeon at 607-777-9366.